 Standard 1.2.7 sets out the requirements and conditions for voluntary nutrition content and health claims made about food.
-Paragraph 1.2.7-4(b) states a nutrition content claim or health claim must not be made about an IFP.
+Paragraph 1.2.7-4(b) states a nutrition content claim or health claim must not be made about an infant formula product.

-Section 1.5.2-4 sets out labelling requirements for foods for sale that consist of, or have as an ingredient, food that is a genetically modified food (GM food).
+Section 1.5.2-4 sets out labelling requirements for foods for sale that consist of, or have as an ingredient, food that is a genetically modified food6 (GM food).

-Subparagraph 2.9.1-21(1)(a)(iii) of Standard 2.9.1 requires the average amount of any substance used as a nutritive substance permitted by Standard 2.9.1 to be declared in the b) is listed in Section S26-3 as subject to the condition that its labelling must comply with this section' (that being section 1.5.2-4).
+Subparagraph 2.9.1-21(1)(a)(iii) of Standard 2.9.1 requires the average amount of any substance used as a nutritive substance permitted by Standard 2.9.1 to be declared in the nutrition information statement (NIS), expressed in weight/100 mL.
+Paragraphs 2.9.1-24(1)(ca) and (cb) prohibit the use of: the words 'human milk oligosaccharide', 'human milk a) contains novel DNA or novel protein; or b) is listed in Section S26-3 as subject to the condition that its labelling must comply with this section' (that being section 1.5.2-4).

-&lt;sup>6 Section 1.5.2-4(5) defines genetically modified food to mean a '\food produced using gene technology that a) contains novel DNA or novel protein; or nutrition information statement (NIS), expressed in weight/100 mL.
-Paragraphs 2.9.1-24(1)(ca) and (cb) prohibit the use of: the words 'human milk oligosaccharide', 'human milk identical oligosaccharide'; the abbreviations 'HMO' or 'HiMO'; or any words and abbreviations having the same or similar effect.
+5 Application A1155 assessed the voluntary addition of 2'-FL and LNnT to infant formula products and formulated supplementary food for young children (FSFYC).
+Only permission for infant formula products was approved.
+6 Section 1.5.2-4(5) defines genetically modified food to mean a 'food produced using gene technology that identical oligosaccharide'; the abbreviations 'HMO' or 'HiMO'; or any words and abbreviations having the same or similar effect.
 Paragraph 2.9.1-24(1)(f) prohibits a reference to the presence of a nutrient or substance that may be used as a nutritive substance, except for a reference in: a statement relating to lactose under subsection 2.9.1-14(6); a statement of ingredients; or in the NIS.